 In 1974, the United States was in a recession.
 Industries were reeling from an inflationary spiral and a bear market on Wall Street the previous year.
 Brewers, like Anheuser-Busch and Schlitz, watched wholesale prices of barley, hops, and rice rise 34%.
 Regardless of the economic challenges, beer was in high demand, but that did not translate into increased profits.
 In order to maintain profitability, Schlitz’s CEO Robert Uihlein implemented cost-cutting measures.
-Schlitz was able to increase production, meet consumer demand, and watch its stock prices soar.
-The result of the cost-cutting measures made Schlitz the number one brewing company edging out Anheuser-Busch.
+Schlitz was able to increase production, meet consumer demand, and watch its stock price soar.
+The result of the cost-cutting measures made Schlitz the number one brewing company.
 Uihlein was quoted as saying, “we are the company with momentum now.”

 Schlitz, at one point in its history, sold more beer than Anheuser-Busch, but as a result of greed and poor leadership, it sacrificed quality.
 The cost-cutting measures Uihlein implemented were quick fixes and not real solutions.
 Schlitz lost consumer focus.

-Higher education is facing a similar situation.
-While the United States is recovering from another recession, higher education is being pressured to demonstrate its affordability, accessibility, and academic benefits to more students than ever before.
+Higher education is facing a similar situation as it continues facing pressures to demonstrate affordability, accessibility, and academic benefits to more students than ever before.
 There are three lessons that higher education can learn from Schlitz’s cost-cutting disaster.

-In order to meet growing demand, many higher education institutions are offering degrees in shorter periods of time.
-21st century learners, who are used to seeking out YouTube and Wikipedia for answers, want the shortest path to a degree.
+In order to meet growing demand and workforce needs, many higher education institutions are offering degrees in shorter periods of time.
+21st century learners, who are used to immediate access to information from YouTube and Wikipedia, want the shortest path to earning a degree.
 It’s no longer just about the education experience.
-As we are learning from Schlitz, while meeting student demands are important, it should never be at the expense of quality.
+As we learned from Schlitz, while meeting student demands is important, it should never be at the expense of quality.

-Higher education needs student enrollments in order to sustain itself.
-Advertising is key to an institution’s enrollment success, but, as we have read, omitting or stretching the truth is a short-term fix and not a long-term solution.
+Institutions need student enrollments in order to sustain itself.
+Advertising is key to an institution’s success, but omitting or stretching the truth is a short-term fix and not a long-term solution.
 Institutions may get away with “little white lies” for a while, but once caught, an institution’s reputation is lost forever.

 - Schlitz Snot.
 In addition to using Chill-Garde, Schlitz also added Kelcoloid to the bottles and cans, a commonly used foam stabilizer.
 Little did the brewing technicians know that the Kelcoloid reacted with Chill-Garde to form little white flakes in the bottles and cans.
 The white flakes became worse the longer the beer sat on the shelf.
 Ultimately, the flakes would clump together and form a sort of mucus or “snot-like” consistency.

-Higher education needs to deliver a consistent product.
-Many institutions are having to face reality and implement cost-cutting measures; however, the wrong decision can leave a bitter taste behind.
+Institutions need to deliver a consistent product.
+Many are having to face reality and implement cost-cutting measures; however, the wrong decision can leave a bitter taste behind.
 Students invest their time, effort, and financial resources with the expectation that they are receiving a valuable product.

 At the time, no one could have predicted that a few simple cost-cutting measures could bring down a beer giant, but it did.
 Higher education is facing pressures and opposition daily and while cost-cutting measures may make sense at the time, there is a bigger picture that goes beyond funding sources, faculty tenure, and student unions.
 Institutions must not lose sight of their mission and purpose of educating the leaders of tomorrow.
 A reactionary decision today can have long-lasting and sometimes unintended consequences.
 There is no reward without risk and there is no innovation without quality.

-How does your institution take risks without leaving a bitter taste?
+How does your institution meet students' needs without leaving a bitter taste?